styler00dollar/CenDetect/README.md

 A: Technically everything that OpenCV supports, but glob currently only searches for JPG and PNG.

 # Acknowledgements
 Was trained with the [OpenMMLab Detection Toolbox](https://github.com/open-mmlab/mmdetection).
-Mostly unmodified, but custom code was written to use the trained models.
-The default Code does require a ``.json`` during inference.
-Also adding other things like a replacement for `img_metas` and a `fp16` feature.
-More infos in the code.
+Mostly unmodified, but custom code was written to use the trained models and avoiding the usage of `.json` files, adding a replacement for `img_metas` and a `fp16` feature.
+[Also custom backbones where added with timm in my fork](https://github.com/styler00dollar/Colab-mmdetection).

 Inspriration from [natethegreate/hent-AI](https://github.com/natethegreate/hent-AI).
 Mostly giving ideas on which custom code was written.